 Faculty Transfer Mentors: Faculty Transfer Mentors develop supportive, academic relationships with prospective and new Appalachian transfer students.
 Faculty mentors will provide help in understanding the curriculum and the student’s remaining required coursework as well as provide guidance, support, and referral to resources that will benefit new students in a new environment.

-Belk Library Transfer Resource: The Library provides transfer students with a specific web resource and a Librarian for Transfer Students to assist you in your academic pursuits at App State.
+Belk Library Transfer Resource: The Library provides transfer students with a specific transfer library guide to assist you in your academic pursuits at App State.
 Students can schedule a RAP (Research Advisory Program) session where librarians provide one-on-one, in-depth research assistance.
 An online video on Library Orientation for Transfer Students is available to get you started.
 Belk Library also has subject specific librarians to help you with your research.

 Appalachian provides many resources to help students succeed.
-If there is a resource not listed please reach out to the Office of Transfer Services and we will try to help you locate the support you need.
+If there is a resource not listed please reach out to Transfer Admissions & Engagement and we will try to help you locate the support you need.

 Petitioning for Equivalent Credit

-A student may petition to have any course designated as Elective credit equated to a specific ASU course, by initiating the Transfer Coursework Petition process.
+A student may petition to have any course designated as Elective credit equated to a specific App State course, by initiating the Transfer Coursework Petition process.

 Students can request to take courses away from Appalachian through the Visiting Coursework request.
 Failure to request prior permission may result in the course(s) not being accepted.